Skip to content

 Permission is required to work in the highway and the work must be completed by an accredited contractor.
 The contractor will deal with the application form and advise on the relevant fees.

-Please refer to: Highways opening up notice permit 105.06 KB PDF File
+Please refer to: Highways opening up notice permit Link to Adobe PDF file

 What is a S50 licence?